yearn/yearn-devdocs/docs/security/risk-score.md

   </tr>
 </table>

+### Testing score

-Testing score is a metric of how much of the codebase for the strategy has been tested and uses the test coverage number as a reference.
-The higher the coverage means that the developer/strategist took time to test most of the operations of the strategy in a unit test or fork environment.
-This score assumes a less tested strategy entails more risk since it increases chances something was missed in normal operation of the strategy or other potential edge cases like a bug in the strategy’s accounting, a missed assumption about the underlying protocol, a hack or unexpected bad state on the underlying protocol, etc.
+Testing score is a metric of how much of the codebase for the strategy has been tested.
+It uses the test coverage number as a reference, higher coverage means the developer/strategist took time to test most of the operations of the strategy in a unit test or fork environment.
+This score assumes a less tested strategy entails more risk since we know less about what is expected from the code:

 <table>
   <tr>